 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 35 U.S.C.
 101 has been interpreted as imposing four requirements, which are described below.

 I. DOUBLE PATENTING PROHIBITED

 35 U.S.C.
 101 requires that whoever invents or discovers an eligible invention may obtain only ONE patent therefor.
-Thus it prevents two patents issuing on the same invention to the same applicant.
+Thus, it prevents two patents issuing on the same invention to the same inventor (i.e., the same inventive entity) or where there is a common (joint) inventor or common applicant/assignee.
 The "same invention" means that identical subject matter is being claimed.
 This requirement forms the basis for statutory double patenting rejections.
 If more than one patent is sought, a patent applicant will receive a statutory double patenting rejection for claims included in more than one application that are directed to the same invention.

 See MPEP § 804 for a full discussion of the prohibition against double patenting.
 Use form paragraphs 8.30, 8.31 and 8.32 for statutory double patenting rejections.

 The inventor(s) must be the applicant in an application filed before September 16, 2012, (except as otherwise provided in pre-AIA 37 CFR 1.41(b) ) and the inventor or each joint inventor must be identified in an application filed on or after September 16, 2012.
 See MPEP § 2109 for a detailed discussion of inventorship and MPEP § 602.01(c) et seq. for details regarding correction of inventorship.